-Taken in combination, the requirements described in 19.1 mitigate the risk of material dependencies developing between direct and indirect participants.
-The Bank considers it unlikely that there are material dependencies between indirect participants that are not required to hold ESAs - that is, non-banks - and direct RITS participants.
+Taken in combination, the requirements described in Key Consideration 19.1 mitigate the risk of material dependencies developing between direct and indirect participants.
+The Bank considers it unlikely that there are material dependencies between indirect participants that are not required to hold ESAs - that is, non-banks - and direct RITS participants that could affect RITS.
 For this reason it only collects information on indirect payment flows from ESA holders that use an agent.